 Due to microbial infections, it can be necessary to rederive an existing mouse strain.
 Three to ten week old females are superovulated and mated with a male of the infected strain.
 The following day the fertilized zygotes are harvested and transferred into clean pseudopregnant foster mice.

 Cryopreservation of mouse germplasm is essential for anyone working with mouse mutant strains.
 It not only reduces the cost of animal care, saves space and facilitates sharing of valuable lines, it also minimizes the risk of strain loss due to contamination, genetic drift or disease.
 The facility strongly recommends embryo cryopreservation since the method works well with most stains.
-We also offer sperm freezing if desired.

 In vitro fertilization (IVF) is performed to recover a mouse strain from frozen sperm.
 It can also be used to overcome breeding difficulties or rapidly expand an existing colony, since sperm from one male can potentially fertilize hundreds of zygotes.